MicrosoftDocs/Viva/Viva/solutions/data-lakes/viva-insights.md

 31. Repeat the previous two steps to add another notebook named **Viva Insights Meeting Transformation**, and then connect it to the **Meeting Query Copy** activity.
 For this notebook, add the **MeetingQueryDatasetFolder**.
 32. Publish the pipeline to confirm it's error-free.
 33. In [the GitHub repository](https://github.com/microsoft/VivaSolutions/tree/main/Sample%20Solutions/Data%20Lake/Viva%20Insights), download the two SQL scripts to create the **viva_insights_meeting** and **viva_insights_person** tables.
 34. In **Develop**, select the SQL Script **ellipsis** (...) icon and import the two SQL scripts.
 Open each, select your SQL server in **Connect To** and your database in **Use Database**, and then run it.
+The pipeline is now complete and can be triggered

 ## Consume data for analytics

 After the Viva Insights query data is included in the SQL Database, you can now add an analytics layer.
-Almost all platforms, applications, and scripting/programming languages have connectors for SQL Databases.
+Almost all platforms, applications, and scripting or programming languages have connectors for SQL Databases.
 The following is sample script for Python and R.

 Follow these steps to connect your Power BI desktop to the SQL Database: